Xhimself805/Xhimself805.github.io/_pages/about.md

 HCI: Under the guidance of Prof. [Jun Huang](https://www.researchgate.net/profile/Jun-Huang-6), I engineered a safe voltage driven electro-osmotic haptic actuator and a VR demo.
 This co-first author work is submitted.

 Interdisciplinary Collaboration: I was the administrator of a WITec alpha300 series confocal Raman microscope at Wuhan Univeristy.
 I participated in investigating molecular transitions during electrode reactions with Dr. [Liangyuan Chen](https://www.researchgate.net/scientific-contributions/Liangyuan-Chen-2259226898) and the hydration of hydrogel under varying humidities with Dr. [Zehua Yu](https://www.researchgate.net/profile/Zehua-Yu-6).
+My analysis of electrode reaction of stable zinc-metal batteries led to my co-authorship in Advanced Functional Materials.